Development of Bean varieties tolerant to high temperatures in Mozambique

 -

-To identify sources of tolerance to high temperature that can be used in common bean breeding programme, in Mozambique.
+To identify sources of tolerance to high temperature that can be used in the common bean breeding programme, in Mozambique.

 i